5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 * This image will auto-update (shipped with version `1.5.0`) thus removing any change you made in the code.
 * The rights in this image are 'loose', don't use this image for any sensitive information, just for the purpose of this PoC.
+* Make sure you **always** shutdown your Rpi properly (not just pulling out the power cord).
+There is a very high chance the DB will be corrupt on sudden power loss.

 ## 1) Download